 A prototype Multitrack PFC converter has been built and tested.
-The key specifications of the prototype are listed in Table I. The power stage of the converter is built following the schematic of Fig. 4, with GaN switches (GaN Systems and EPC), gate drives, analog control logic and other auxiliary circuits.
+The key design parameters of the prototype are listed in Table I. The Bill-of-Material (BoM) of the prototype is listed in Table II.
+These component values are jointly optimized and experimentally tuned to achieve the highest performance across the wide operation range.
+The power stage of the converter is built following the schematic of Fig. 4, with GaN switches (GaN Systems and EPC), gate drives, analog control logic and other auxiliary circuits.
 A TI Piccolo F28069 microcontroller was utilized for voltage regulation, grid synchronization, startup control, and mode switching.
-Fig. 12 shows a picture of the prototype.
-The prototype achieves a power density of $50W/\text{inch}^3$ with universal ac input voltage and isolated $12V{\rm DC}$ output voltage.
-Fig. 13 shows the general component layout of the printed-circuit-board.
+Fig. 14 shows a picture of the prototype.
+The prototype achieves a power density of 50W/inch with universal ac input voltage and isolated $12V{DC}$ output voltage.
+Fig. 13 shows the general component layout of the printed-circuitboard.
 The area occupied by the high frequency ZVS control circuitry can be integrated and further miniaturized to increase the power density of this system.
 The printed-circuit-board (PCB) transformer is implemented with a ELP30 core with 3F45 material from Ferroxcube.
 The electrolytic capacitors are mounted through a hole on the PCB board to minimize the overall system height (1cm as set by the electrolytic capacitor).
-Figs. 14-15 show the cross-section of the prototype and lumped circuit model of the PCB embedded transformer.
-Two 11μ H inductors are connected in series with the two primary windings of the transformer to assist in ZVS.
+Figs. 16-17 show the cross-section of the prototype and lumped circuit model of the PCB embedded transformer.
+Two $11\mu$ H inductors are connected in series with the two primary windings of the transformer to assist in ZVS.